List of cycling records: Track cycling records

-Wheelie records
+Wheelie record

 The longest bicycle wheelie in one hour is 30.95 km, and was achieved by Manuel Scheidegger (Switzerland) in Bern, Switzerland on 12 September 2020.

 Kurt Osburn (nicknamed Wheelie King) from California, United States is the Guinness World Record holder for Longest Bicycle Wheelie, riding on the back wheel of a bicycle.
 On 8 August 1998, he rode a wheelie for a record 11 hours at the Anaheim Convention Center, California.
 In June 2012 David "Pixie" Robilliard failed to break the record.

-From 13 April to 25 June 1999, he rode 2,839.6 miles from Hollywood to the Guinness World Records Experience in Orlando on one wheel, also for a Guinness World Record, becoming the first person in history to ride a bicycle wheelie coast to coast.
+From 13 April to 25 June 1999, Kurt rode 2,839.6 miles from Hollywood to the Guinness World Records Experience in Orlando on one wheel, also for a Guinness World Record, becoming the first person in history to ride a bicycle wheelie coast to coast.
 During his attempt he rode an average of 50 miles per day, sometimes with winds in excess of 40 miles per hour.
-Other facts: He cycled on the 110 Highway, had 4 flat tires (on the rear tire of course), over 1.8 million pedal revolutions from start to finish, and was chased by dogs almost daily.
+Other facts: He cycled on the 110 Highway, had 4 flat tires (on the rear tire), over 1.8 million pedal revolutions from start to finish, and was chased by dogs almost daily.